Protocols to measure the non-Abelian Berry phase by pumping a spin qubit through a quantum-dot loop: Discussion

 \emph{Coincidental alignment of the two axes ($\theta_1 = 0$).} The key feature of the measurement results of the experimental protocol proposed in Sec.~\ref{sec:NABP_meas} is the oscillatory behavior of $P^{(\text{m})}_{1,\text{e},N}$ as the number $N$ of cycles is increased, as shown in Eq.~\eqref{eq:measurementoutcomeNloop} and Fig.~\ref{fig:NABP_diabatic}.
 From Eq.~\eqref{eq:amp}, it is clear that this oscillatory behavior is absent if $\theta_1 = 0$.
 The success of the experiment proposed in Sec.~\ref{sec:NABP_meas} relies on the assumption that the Kramers basis $\ket{1, \text{g}}$, $\ket{1,\text{e}}$, defined by the local magnetic field used for initalization and readout, does \emph{not} coincide with the Kramers eigenbasis $\ket{1,\Uparrow}$, $\ket{1,\Downarrow}$ of the non-Abelian Berry phase propagator.
 This is formalized as the assumption $\theta_1 \neq 0$.
 More generally, the relative angles $\theta_k$ play an important role in determining the contrast of the oscillations described by Eqs.~\eqref{eq:amp} and \eqref{eq:contrastbk}.
 In an experiment, these angles, which are determined by the microscopic details of spin-orbit interaction, confinement and potentials, strain patterns, and disorder, can presumably be changed by continuous tuning of gate voltages, or by changing the charge occupations of the dots \cite{Han2023VariableSensing, Crippa2018ElectricalQubits, hendrickx2023sweetspot, abadillouriel2022hole, Martinez2022HoleFields}.

 \emph{Efficient initalization and readout.} As illustrated in Fig.~\ref{fig:NABP_diabatic}(b), a strong magnetic field pulse and a low temperature are essential for high-fidelity initialization and readout, and consequently, for obtaining high-contrast excited-state probability oscillations in the experiment.
 A current pulse through an on-chip wire in the close vicinity of the quantum dot loop could deliver a millitesla-scale magnetic field \cite{Koppens2006DrivenDot}, although its engineering and fabrication might be challenging.
 Therefore, to improve the visibility of the results one might need to cool the device below 15 mK (i.e., the value we have used in our simulations).
 Note that that the sub-millikelvin cooling of mesoscopic electronic devices is an active research area with recent successes \cite{Huang2007Disappearance30mK, Maradan2014GaAsSensing, Sarsby2020500Nanoelectronics, Samani2022MicrokelvinThermometer}.
 Lower temperature has the additional advantage that it reduces the thermal excitation in the shuttling processes.
+One should also be careful about switching off the magnetic field instantaneously, because it can lead to leakage to higher level orbital states.
+The leakage is proportional to $g^* \mu_\textrm{B} B/\Delta$ in first order, where $g^* \mu_\textrm{B} B$ is the characteristic energy scale of the Zeeman splitting, and $\Delta$ is the gap between the ground-state orbital and the first excited orbital of the confinement.
+This is in the order of $10^{-3}$ for $B=5$ mT with a typical orbital level spacing of $\Delta = 1$ meV.
+Thus, the leakage can be neglected even if the magnetic field is switched off instantaneously, let alone in the case of a smooth switch-off which is realistic in an experiment.